 It gives me a sense of security knowing that if someone were to walk through the garage or jiggle the windows and doors, an ear ringing alarm would sound and the police would immediately be called.

-I started to think how wonderful it would have been to have an alarm in me when I was a child being sexually touched by family and friends and as an adult being raped and beaten by my ex husband.
-To have an alarm go off and the police called every time I was touched forcibly, sexually, physically and emotionally would have been worth every penny.
-Instead of being at the hands of my abusers, they would immediately be under arrest with validation by the police.
-I wouldn’t have to justify their touches to others and I wouldn’t be afraid to testify against them because the alarm and the police would be my witnesses.
-All the fears of exposure would be gone and, in a way, I think I would be a martyr or maybe even a hero.
+I started to think how wonderful it would have been to have an alarm in me when I was a child being sexually violated by family and friends– or to have the police called every time my ex-husband was raping or beating me.
+I wouldn’t have to justify those bruises and I wouldn’t be afraid to testify against them because the alarm and the police would be my witnesses.
+All the fears of exposure would be gone and, in a way, I think I would even be a hero.

-As we all know, it isn’t that simple.
-I couldn’t stop my abuse as a child and didn’t stop it as an adult.
-The windows and doors to my soul were open and my abusers walked in and took what ever they wanted.
-Like thieves in the night they took the best of me.
-As they took what they wanted, they also left physical as well as emotional scars.
-Trampling on and scattering my self being.
+They left physical as well as emotional scars.
 Trust was thrown in a corner, self-esteem was thrown aside, love was stomped on and boundaries were tossed out the window.
 My heart and my soul looked like a crime scene.
-I could have called the police to come and take fingerprints and give them a description of my abusers, but the damage was already done.
-An unrecognizable person, battered and bruised, scarred for life.
+I could have called the police to take fingerprints and give them a description of my abusers, but the damage was already done.
+I was unrecognizable as the person I was.

 Does this resonate with you?
 Please join in by leaving your thoughts and feelings about this topic and don’t forget to subscribe to the comments.